Lawyer says ex-Playboy model had sexual relationship with Trump

 McDougal "had a sexual relationship with Donald Trump for 10 months," her attorney, Peter Stris, told NBC News in an interview that aired Wednesday on "TODAY."

-"It was a romantic relationship, they were together very often," he added.
+"It was a romantic relationship, they were together very often," he said, adding that it ended in April 2007.

+It's what happened years after that, however, that prompted the suit, which was filed Tuesday.

 McDougal is suing the parent company of the National Enquirer, seeking to void a non-disclosure agreement she says she signed shortly before the 2016 election that bars her from discussing the alleged affair.